Ecconia/FusePort/Features.md

 - Abort the teleport by moving
 - Abort the teleport by clicking
 - Teleport to yourself, will align you to the center of the block
+- Block teleports to yourself

 # Notes & To investigate:
-- Checks if player online when event get triggered (really?)
+- Checks if player online when event get triggered (really?) -> the only trigger currently is disconnect, "don't care"
 - World filtering for location history (but how?)
 - Auto-formatting for chat feedback (work or?)
 - Exact teleport position (yeah!)